fenixkz/warden_robot/README.md

 The repository was implemented on Docker container with Ubuntu 20.04 with ROS Kinetic and Python 3.8.
 ## Documentation
-Documentation for the project cana be found [here](https://fenixkz.github.io/warden_robot/)
+Documentation for the project can be found [here](https://fenixkz.github.io/warden_robot/)

 ## Scenario
 The robot is used to inspect different locations in the indoor environment.
 The robot’s objective is to visit different locations and stay there for some times.